yosebyte/nodepass/docs/en/api.md

 The NodePass Master Mode API provides a powerful interface for programmatic management of NodePass instances.
 When integrating with frontend applications, be particularly mindful of:

 1. **Instance persistence** - Store configurations and handle restarts
-2. **Instance ID changes** - Implement stable identification strategies
+2. **Instance ID persistence** - Use instance IDs as stable identifiers
 3. **Proper error handling** - Gracefully recover from API errors
 4. **Traffic statistics** - Collect and visualize connection metrics (requires debug mode)